mchadds/GraphQL-News-Clone/README.md

 ﻿# GraphQL-News-Clone

 ## Description
-The Project uses a GraphQL server createds from scratch to query data.
+The project uses a GraphQL server createds from scratch to query data.

 ## Query Capabilities
 - Creating a new user